 If your main platform includes cleaning up local parks, you can convey that by including the symbol of a tree or a trash bin.
 This helps voters identify with your candidate during the midterm elections.

-If you are interested in lowering property taxes you can include a symbol of a home and a money sign.
+If you are interested in lowering property taxes you can include a symbol on your custom buttons of a home and a money sign.

 Make sure that your symbols are easy to read and easy to see in your button design.